Fiscal Sponsorship

 LOGLINE

-Yaimita begins an online romance with a foreigner hoping to leave Cuba, but everything changes when she learns he isn’t as perfect as he seems.
+Yaimita begins an online romance with an older man, hoping for a better life, but everything changes when she discovers he isn't as perfect as he seemed.

 SYNOPSIS

-At 18, Yaimita fulfills her mother’s long-held dream by starting an online romance with Sven, a foreigner twice her age, with the hope of leaving Cuba.
-But her dreams fall apart when she discovers her mother knows Sven isn’t as idyllic as he seems.
+At 18, Yaimita fulfills her mother’s long-held dream by starting an online romance with Sven, a man twice her age, in hopes of a better life.
+But her dreams crumble when she discovers that her mother has always known Sven isn’t as idyllic as he seems.

 ARTISTIC STATEMENT

-The world I grew up in was also a “neighborhood” world, where gossip reigned supreme.
-Unconsciously, this gossip has shaped the kind of narrative I’m drawn to.
+I also grew up in a world shaped by neighborhoods, where gossip reigned supreme.
+Unconsciously, this culture of whispered truths and half-secrets has influenced the narratives I’m drawn to.
 Who tells what to whom?
-How do you punish the silent?
-And why do we stay silent about what everyone knows?
+How do you punish silence?
+And why do we stay quiet about what everyone knows?

-It’s an “island” world, where the boundary between the outside and the inside becomes our greatest intellectual barrier, but also our biggest source of illusion.
-Outside the island, the grass always seems greener, and that dream helps us persevere despite all that we lack.
+It’s a world where the boundary between the inside and the outside is both our greatest intellectual barrier and our deepest illusion.
+Beyond our reality, the grass always seems greener, and that dream is what helps us persevere despite all we lack.

-"Norheimsund" was born out of the urgency to tell an intimate, complex story about the mother-daughter relationship between two women trapped in a cycle of mutual sacrifice.
+"Norheimsund" was born from the urgency to tell an intimate, layered story about a mother and daughter trapped in a cycle of mutual sacrifice.
 Each carries the weight of the other’s expectations and broken dreams, creating a complicated dynamic where personal sacrifice becomes a currency in their relationship.

 KEY CREW